oxLink™ and sxLink™ Photocrosslinking Technologies

 Application and Workflow for oxLink™ and sxLink™

-Figure 3 and 4 show the workflow for how a reversible thiol or oxime linker can be used for crosslinking the interacting biomolecuel partner and identifying the crosslinking site or detecting the interaction partner.
+Figure 3 and 4 illustrate the workflow for using a reversible thiol or oxime linker to crosslink the interacting biomolecule partner, as well as to identify the crosslinking site or detect the interaction partner.

 Patent and license restrictions

-oxLink™ and sxLink™ crosslinking reagents are covered under US patent number 8907079B2, 9511150B2, US14/965,699, and equivalent patents and patent applications in other countries in the name of CellMosaic, Inc. The purchase of oxLink™ and sxLink™ products includes a limited license to use the AqT™ products for internal research and development but not for any commercial purposes.
-Commercial use shall include:
+oxLink™ and sxLink™ crosslinking reagents are covered under U.S. patent numbers 8907079B2, 9511150B2, US14/965,699, and equivalent patents and patent applications in other countries, in the name of CellMosaic, Inc. The purchase of oxLink™ and sxLink™ products includes a limited license for internal research and development, but not for any commercial purposes.
+Commercial use includes, but is not limited to:

-1. Sale, lease, license or other transfer of the material or any material derived or produced from it.
+1. The sale, lease, license or other transfer of the material or any material derived or produced from it.

-2. Sale, lease, license or other grant of rights to use this material or any material derived or produced from it.
+2. The sale, lease, license or other grant of rights to use this material or any material derived or produced from it.

-3. Use of this material to perform services for a fee for third parties, including contract research and drug screening.
+3. The use of this material to perform services for a fee for third parties, including contract research and drug screening.

-If you are interested in using oxLink™ and sxLink™ reagents for commercial usage, please contact us for more information.
+If you are interested in using oxLink™ and sxLink™ reagents for commercial purposes, please contact us for more information.

 References